1/1st Pembroke Yeomanry: Disbandment

 On 16 November the division moved into the area of Rebaix–Herinnes–Tournai and next day 24th Welsh went into billets at Beclers and was employed on repairing roads and the embankment of the Tournai–Leuze railway.
 Demobilisation of coalminers began in early December.
 Between 15 and 18 December the division moved to the Lessines–Grammont–Herrines area, with 24th Welsh billeted in Overboulaere, a suburb of Grammont.
 On 22 December Col Spence-Jones assumed command of 231st Bde and Maj John Woodcock took command of the battalion.
-Almost half the battalion was demobilised in January 1919, and a large draft of men with shorter service being sent to the Army of Occupation, the b attal,ion was down to a strength of one company in February.
+Almost half the battalion was demobilised in January 1919, and a large draft of men with shorter service being sent to the Army of Occupation, the battalion was down to a strength of one company in February.
 On 24 June Maj Woodcock led the remaining cadre of the battalion back to Carmarthen, where 4th (Pembroke & Glamorgan Yeomanry) Battalion, Welsh Regiment was disbanded on 5 July 1919.